EllaBrands/stanDev/Developer-Process.md

 1. Anyone can [create a pull request](https://help.github.com/articles/creating-a-pull-request).

 2. A pull request should be unit-tested, `make test-unit`, at the very least.
 If your code touches anything that goes into distributions, a pull request should test the distributions, `make test-distributions`.
+If your code touches the modeling language, you should run the model tests, `make test-models`.

 3. Anyone can do an informal code review for a pull request and leave comments on the pull request's page on GitHub.